theunissenlab/soundsep/DOCUMENTATION.md

 * "sound_file": Path to directory containing the loaded data in "sound_object" - used for reloading

 * "sources": List of dictionaries of sources.
 A Source is represented by a dictionary with the keys "name", "channel", "hidden", and sometimes "intervals".
-The intervals key if it exists points to a pandas DataFrame object with columns "t_start" and "t_stop" delimiting vocalization periods from that source.
+See below.

+* "autodetected_periods": Pandas dataframe with columns "t_start" and "t_stop" delimiting the start and stop times of the autodetected intervals.
+These is populated by a numpy file included in the loaded directory.

 * "autosearch": Is set when data selection should automatically trigger the vocalization period detection function.
 Deleted when this this functionality should be turned off.